 The Impact of Procurement in Your Supply Chain

 Over the last two-plus years, businesses across virtually all industries have had to contend with unprecedented supply chain disruptions.
-At the outset of 2022, many business leaders hoped that the worst of the supply chain woes were behind them.
+At the outset of 2022, many business leaders, especially those in procurement and supply chain management, hoped that the worst of the supply chain woes were behind them.

 However, the end of supply chain stability appears to be nowhere in sight.
 Some experts predict that the “supply chain mess” will continue to worsen before the pendulum swings directions and things begin to improve.